keithjgrant/sidecar-beta/src/pages/drinks/honeymoon.md

 intro:

 ---
 Shake vigorously with ice.
 Strain into a coupe glass.

+Garnish with a lemon twist.